 Bastille tries to be flexible about how to network containerized applications.
-The two most common methods are described here.
-Consider both options to decide which design work best for your needs.
-One of the methods works better across clouds while the other is simpler if used in local area networks.
+Three methods are described here.
+Consider each options when deciding which design work best for your needs.
+One of the methods works better in the cloud while the others are simpler if used in local area networks.